 Balance - the great equalizer.

 Most of what I have learned about wellness, comes from experiential opportunities.
 Years ago, I traveled to Miami and attended a two day training that offered so much scientific information about low glycemic eating and health disorders.
-I do believe that most of what ails america is based on what america is consuming.
-If you have an interest in a free online program that will help, please click here and you can also contact me for a one on one (free) consultation.
+I was fascinated and that is when I really had a change of heart.
+The quest has continued and recently (while attending a health symposium in Dallas, Texas) I heard a quote from a health professional.
+I laughed when i Heard it, but quickly realized the magnitude of what she was saying.
+The quote - "heart disease, blood pressure and cholesterol issues don't run in your family, bad recipes do".
+In other words, what are you consuming?
+If you have an interest in a free online program, please click here and you can also contact me for a one on one (free) consultation.
 Together, we can get there.

 Life indeed is about balance.
 If the pendulum swings